ambitus/pyracf/data_set/standard/universal_access.md

 #### 📄 Description

-Set the **Universal Access Attribute** for a dataset profile.
+Set the **Universal Access Attribute** for a data set profile.

 #### 📥 Parameters
 * `dataset`<br>
   The **Dataset** profile for which RACF should set the universal access attribute.

 * `universal_access`<br>
-  The **Universal Access** level to assign to the specified dataset profile.
+  The **Universal Access** level to assign to the specified data set profile.

 #### 📤 Returns
 * `Union[dict, bytes]`<br>